Snow Leopard

 Herder and his wife, Mongolia

-WWF understands there are extraordinary opportunities for conservation to help local people and wildlife live and prosper together.
-In the Eastern Himalayas, WWF works with local communities to monitor snow leopards and reduce the retaliatory killing of them through supporting communities install predator-proof pens for their livestock, community livelihood enterprises, and innovative local insurance plans.
+WWF understands there are opportunities for conservation to help local people and wildlife co-exist sustainably together.
+In the Eastern Himalayas, WWF works with local communities to monitor snow leopards and reduce the retaliatory killing of them by supporting communities to install predator-proof pens for their livestock, enhance community livelihood enterprises, and institute innovative local insurance plans.

 Projects